stanfieldr/chatium/README.md

 - The app closes when you click the X button (click the tray icon as work around)
 - No settings like autostart (workaround use KDE or Gnome settings to start)
-- When you first start the app you need to login, a bit unintuitive
+- When you first start the app you need to login, a bit unintuitive (only the very first time)

 ## Building from source